Students and prospective students

 Applications must be made online via the Postgraduate Prospectus.
 You are strongly encouraged to contact our staff members to discuss potential projects before making your application.
 For further information please see frequently asked questions.
 Find out more about the application process.

-View a list of projects offered for 2021 entry.
-These will be added to in December.
+View the list of projects offered for 2022 entry.
+More may be added.